crate/crate/docs/general/ddl/replication.rst

 .. rst-class:: open

-- For every lost primary shard, locate a replica and promote it to primary.
+- For every lost primary shard, locate a replica and promote it to a primary.

   When CrateDB promotes a replica to primary, it can no longer function as a replica, and so the total number of replicas decreases by one.
 Because each